 DR. SUSHILA NAYAR: All steps have been taken to prevent overflow of some of these waters into the Jumna.
 Further as I have stated in the other House, flood control, Sir, is not the responsibility of the Health Ministry, although it is the responsibility of the Government.
-Together with the various Ministries concerned in the Government of India, and the State Ministries of the concerned neighbouring States, they have set up a Commission or Board to go into the whole matter as to how best a composite schema of drainage for these areas can be worked out which will save us from recurrente of such tragedies.
+Together with the various Ministries concerned in the Government of India, and the State Ministries of the concerned neighbouring States, they have set up a Commission or Board to go into the whole matter as to how best a composite scheme of drainage for these areas can be worked out which will save us from recurrence of such tragedies.

 SHRI I. K. GUJRAL: My third and last question, Sir, is this.
-In view of what has happened in the last few aays, very sadly and possibly due to natural I 1955 and the number 'for, 1964 from J causes, is the hon.
-Minister thinking of January to September. appointing an expert committee of health engineers to plan out the entire health programme for the city so that we are not faced with this problem irrespective of the flood control?
+In view of what has happened in the last few gays, very sadly and possibly due to natural causes, is the hon.
+Minister thinking of appointing an expert committee of health engineers to plan out the entire health programme for the city so that we are not faced with this problem irrespective of the flood control?

-DR. SUSHILA NAYAR: The problem, Sir, cannot foe dealt with irrespective of flood control.
-Public health engineers cannot be expected to solve a problem which is a very nuch bigger problem, and which involves the overall drainage and flood cortrol of all these neighbouring areas.
-I am very sorry to notice, Sir, that even, in the newspapers and amongst ceitain other sections, the Health Section of the Corporation has been made the target of unwarranted attacks.
-I do not hold any brief for any inefflci :ncy that may be anywhere.
-But I can say with due sense of responsibility that in the present water crisis, those in the Health Section of D.M.C. have worked day and night and don;; a magnificent job to prevent this unfortunate pollution of the Jumna leading to untoward results on the health of the people; and as a result o\f this, Sir, there has not been any increase in any of these infectious diseases so far.
+Dr. SUSHILA NAYAR: The problem Sir, cannot be dealt with irrespective of flood control.
+Public health engineers cannot be expected to solve a problem which is a very much bigger problem, and which involves the overall drainage and flood control of all these neighbouring areas.
+I am very sorry to notice, Sir, that even in the newspapers and amongst certain other sections, the Health Section of the Corporation has been made the target of unwarranted attacks.
+I do not hold any brief for any inefficiency that may be anywhere.
+But I can say with due sense of responsibility that in the present water crisis, those in the Health Section of D.M.C. worked day and night and done magnificent job to prevent this unfortunate pollution of the leading to untoward results on the health of the people; and as a result of this, Sir there has not been any increase in any of these infectious diseases so far.

-DR. M. M. S. SIDDHU (Uttar Pradesh): May I know, when the water is declared safe, will the Ministry advise that the taps should be left open so that the mains may be lushed, because otherwise there is no way of removing the virus which may be inside the main pipes?
+DR. M. M. S. SIDDHU (Uttar Pradesh): May I know, when the water is declared safe, will the Ministry advise that the taps should be left open so that the mains may be flushed, because otherwise there is no way of removing the virus which may be inside the main pipes?